robreuss/ElementalController/README.md

 * No security yet, coming soon (SSL/TLS)

 ### Features:
-* Support for iOS, tvOS, macOS and Linux, written in Swift 4.1
+* Works on iOS, tvOS, macOS and Linux (tvOS not tested yet)
+* Tested on Ubuntu, Ubuntu Mate and Raspberian
+* Tested on the Raspberry Pi and Raspberry Pi Zero
+* Linux can act as client or server as can iOS, tvOS and macOS
 * Support for the selective use of TCP or UDP per element
-* Tested on the Raspberry Pi and Raspberry Pi Zero
 * Event-oriented handling of incoming elements (block-based)
 * Dynamic or static port assignment with Zeroconf service discovery
 * Minimal latency